SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 			<14>1 2022-03-24T14:33:36.738171+01:00 DESKTOP-XXXXXXX Microsoft-Windows-Sysmon 5504 LOG [SEKOIA@53288 intake_key="DO_NOT_CHANGE"] 	{"EventTime":"2022-03-24 14:33:36","Hostname":"DESKTOP-XXXXXXX","Keywords":-	922337203685XXXXXXX,"EventType":"INFO","SeverityValue":2,"Severity":"INFO","EventID":3,"SourceName":"Microsoft-Windows-Sysmon" [...]}
 			```

 	In this example, the syslog header is: `<14>1 2022-03-24T14:33:36.738171+01:00 DESKTOP-XXXXXXX Microsoft-Windows-Sysmon 5504 LOG [SEKOIA@53288 intake_key="DO_NOT_CHANGE"]`

 	It corresponds to what was requested in the template "SEKOIAIOTesting": `<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"DO_NOT_CHANGE\"]`

 	!!!note
 		More information about the syslog properties can be found [here](https://www.rsyslog.com/doc/master/configuration/properties.html).

 	6. Find unique information to isolate this particular technology

-		In this example, "DESKTOP-XXXXXXX" or "Microsoft-Windows" information is precious.
+		In this example, `DESKTOP-XXXXXXX` or `Microsoft-Windows` information is precious.

 		The `hostname`, `app-name` or `syslogtag` in the syslog headers are often used to determine which intake the log should be forwarded to.